tap349/tap349.github.io/_posts/2018-05-23-webpack-rails-webpacker.md

 - set :assets_prefix, 'packs'
 ```

-add custom asset tasks for capistrano (they are configured to run
+add custom asset tasks for Capistrano (they are configured to run
 sequentially after `bundler:install` task right in this file):

 ```ruby